Lucy in the Sky with Diamonds: LSD rumours

 Rumours of the connection between the title of "Lucy in the Sky with Diamonds" and the initialism "LSD" began circulating shortly after the release of the Sgt.
 Pepper's Lonely Hearts Club Band LP in June 1967.
 McCartney gave two interviews in June admitting to having taken the drug.
 Lennon later said he was surprised at the idea the title was a hidden reference to LSD, countering that the song "wasn't about that at all," and it "was purely unconscious that it came out to be LSD.
 Until someone pointed it out, I never even thought of it.
 I mean, who would ever bother to look at initials of a title? ...
 It's not an acid song."

 McCartney confirmed Lennon's claim on several occasions.
 In 1968 he said:

 When you write a song and you mean it one way, and someone comes up and says something about it that you didn't think of – you can't deny it.
 Like "Lucy in the Sky with Diamonds," people came up and said, cunningly, "Right, I get it.
-L-S-D," and it was when [news]papers were talking about LSD, but we never thought about it.
+L-S-D," and it was when papers were talking about LSD, but we never thought about it.

 In a 2004 interview with Uncut magazine, McCartney confirmed it was "pretty obvious" drugs did influence some of the group's compositions at that time, including "Lucy in the Sky with Diamonds", though he tempered this statement by adding, "[I]t's easy to overestimate the influence of drugs on the Beatles' music."